openscm/pymagicc/README.md

 On Linux and OS X the original compiled Windows binary available on http://www.magicc.org/ can run as well using [Wine](https://www.winehq.org/).

-On Debian/Ubuntu-based systems it can be installed with
+On Debian/Ubuntu-based systems it can be installed with (on 32-bit systems)

     sudo apt-get install wine

+If you are on a 64-bit system you need to use the 32-bit version of Wine:

+    sudo dpkg --add-architecture i386
+    sudo apt-get install wine32

 On OS X `wine` is available in the Homebrew package manager: